akeneo/pim-community-dev/src/Pim/Bundle/EnrichBundle/ProductQueryBuilder/Search_of_products_and_product_models.md

 ![image](images/sumup-structure.png)

-**Is it possible conciliate both meta structure in the search to always show the topmost / most relevant node in the hierarchy depending on the search criterias ?**
+**Is it possible to conciliate both meta structure in the search to always show the topmost / most relevant node in the hierarchy depending on the search criterias ?**

 # Proposed solution

 The proposed solution has been discussed with @pierallard and @willy-ahva. (_Thanks to them for the help!)_

-Just like before, it relies on the ability to differentiate nodes of one levels from another by indexing additional information.
+Just like before, it relies on the ability to differentiate nodes of one level from another by indexing additional information.

 ## Filtering on attribute and categories